And a FREE Balanced Literacy resource to help you get STARTED!

 Balanced literacy has been defined as “an approach designed to help individual students learn how to process a variety of increasingly challenging texts with understanding and fluency.”
 (Fountas & Pinnell, 2001)

-Balanced Literacy has been defined in “components” or “pieces” of literacy instruction.
+Balanced Literacy has been defined as “components” or “pieces” of literacy instruction.

 The 8 components we will focus on are: